Why is Market Research required before starting a Business?

 Their competitors are either costly or lack the features required to spy on your competitors 😊.

-Also, the tool will be your bridge to the next step of the entrepreneurial process – Business Plan creation.
+The tool will also be your bridge to the next step of the entrepreneurial process – Business Plan creation.

 How do you use SEMRush to do competitor research?

-Before I explain to you the steps to use SEMRush to do competitor research, you need to identify the goals of the online market research.
+Before I explain to you the steps to use SEMRush to do competitor research, you need to identify the online market research goals.

 For their internet presence, I would identity parameters like: